kdaglas/cbh-take-home-project/Ticket_Breakdown.md

 ### create a facility agent provision in the database:

 Implementation Details:
-- we need to create a table called FacitityAgents in the database with the facilityAgentID, agentID and facilityID
+- we need to create a table called FacitityAgents in the database with the facilityAgentID, agentID and facilityID where facilityAgentID is the custom id for an agent
-- the table should support a scenarion where an agent can belong to more than one facility
+- the table should support a scenario where an agent can belong to more than one facility
 - the table should have only INT as its data types i.e facilityAgentID, agentID and facilityID are all INTs
 - the agentID is to be used as it FOREIGN_KEY